achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 Purpose and Vision:
 This review article will broadly summarize some of the powerful emerging technologies in neuroscience with a focus on their application to the study of pain.
-Whenever possible, examples in which these technologies in the study of pain will be given (ex.
+Whenever possible, examples in which these technologies have already been  be given (ex.
 Optogenetics, Calcium Imaging)

 # Outline